lifeisstillgood/TomorrowsManifesto/chapterone.rst

 - democracy in organisations

+index linked salaries hold down inflation? see belgium

+also if money is just a score then the current distribution is political - so mass debt forgiveness becomes easier when one guy rules but is it a bad idea? if debt is only way for many people to keep up - why not? build debt that is valuable ?

 Edication
 ---------
 - education at students pace - you don't have lesson on changing gear then move on